Jiaxin-Ye/TIM-Net_SER/README.md

 ### 3. Datasets

 The six public emotion datasets are used in the experiments: the CASIA, EMODB, EMOVO, IEMOCAP, RAVDESS, and SAVEE.
 The languages of IEMOCAP, RAVDESS and SAVEE are English, while the CASIA, EMODB and EMOVO datasets contain Chinese, German and Italian speeches.

-If you don't have convenient access to these datasets, you can download them from our shared  [link](https://pan.baidu.com/s/1K71RAaFSPPDUPoVX90_-JA?pwd=DATA ).

 ### 4. Preprocessing